IPL Scoreboard: PBKS vs DC | Law-Order

 ALSO READ

-Delhi Capitals beat Sunrisers Hyderabad by 21 runs in Indian Premier League.
+Punjab Kings beat Gujarat Titans by eight wickets in Indian Premier League.